 If you're looking to make new friends (and maybe some enemies), look no further than the Board Games Club!
 We meet in the evenings in the Lasdon student lounge once a week, and play a variety of strategy, social-deception, and card games.
 All students from the Graduate and Medical school are welcome!

 We believe that STEM outreach must start early!
 The purpose of our club is to engage young minds with various STEM activities.
-Our tasks include developing, testing and teaching exciting lesson plans for children, focused on elementary/middle school students but also high-school on occasion.
+Our tasks include developing, testing and teaching exciting lesson plans for children, focused on elementary/middle school students but also high school students on occasion.
 We run the program in NYC elementary schools, on campus, and at various community events.
-We also aim for some of our events to be held in schools located in inner-city urban communities, aiming to inspire traditionally underrepresented youth to learn about STEM careers and that science can be fun.

 A near-professional level group of musicians from across the Three Institutions who play classical arrangements on a seasonal basis.
 If you would like to be involved, check out: https://sites.google.com/site/musicandmedensembles/home/audition-requirements, or email firstname.lastname@example.org .